An adversary bound for quantum signal processing: Finite state conversion and the adversary bound

 \subsection{Lower bounds and upper bounds for query complexity}

-We now show the well-established result that the adversary bound fully characterizes query complexity of state conversion, extending the claim also to the partial case. \begin{theorem}[Extension of~\cite{leeQuantumQueryComplexity2011,belovsOneWayTicketVegas2023}] Consider an instance $\xi \mapsto \tau$ of $\epsilon$-approximate state conversion.
-Its Monte Carlo complexity $Q_{\epsilon}(\xi \mapsto \tau, O)$ satisfies
+We now show the well-established result that the adversary bound characterizes the query complexity of state conversion, extending the claim also to the partial case. \begin{theorem}[Extension of~\cite{leeQuantumQueryComplexity2011,belovsOneWayTicketVegas2023}] {Consider an instance $\xi \mapsto \tau$ of (partial) state conversion.
+If $\gammatwo$ is the optimal value of the corresponding adversary bound, the following lower bound holds:

+where $M(\xi \mapsto \tau, O)$ is the Monte Carlo complexity for exact state conversion.
+Also the following upper bound holds: